“For Jews request a sign, and the Greeks seek after wisdom…”

 Jews request a sign,

-First the Jews “request a sign.”
+First, the Jews “request a sign.”
 The Jews possessed revelation of the Old Testament.
-They believed in truth but they wanted their own system of verification—a supernatural system of verification.
+They believed in truth, but they wanted their own verification system—a supernatural system of verification.
 They wanted supernatural evidence manifested in a miracle as a ground for their belief in contrast to God’s revelation.

 The Jews wanted something to stimulate their emotions—something to make chills go up their back.
 They wanted to cater to their emotions—a false criterion.